 - Submit current state standardized test scores or complete TABE Basic Skills Assessment

 - Participate in the development of an Individual Opportunity Plan (JFS 03004)

-Both Program & Service Eligibility Criteria are met.
+After both Program and Service Eligibility Criteria are met.

-Participants are required to engage with YCS staff/Case Manager at least every 30 days or, if receiving intensive case management, at least every 14 days.
+Interns are required to engage with YCS staff/Job Coaches at least every 30 days, or if receiving intensive case management, at least every 14 days.

-Anyone who repeatedly fails to meet commitments outlined in their Individual Opportunity Plan (IOP) may be required to leave the program.
+Anyone who repeatedly fails to meet commitments outlined in their Individual Opportunity Plan (IOP) may be terminated from the program.

-A decision on the part of an intern and/or guardian to opt out of the program requires notifying a member of the YCS staff either verbally or in writing, and providing the reason they are opting out.
+A decision on the part of an Intern and/or guardian to opt out of the program requires notifying a member of the YCS staff in writing and providing the reason they are opting out.